Escape (1948 film): Reception

-Film critic A.H.
-Weiler of the New York Times wrote a positive review of the film, "As the harried convict, Rex Harrison gives a restrained but persuasive portrait of a man beset not only by physical but moral tribulations ...
+A.H.
+Weiler of The New York Times wrote: "As the harried convict, Rex Harrison gives a restrained but persuasive portrait of a man beset not only by physical but moral tribulations ...
 The pace of Escape, as set by director Joseph L. Mankiewicz, is, on occasion, slower than might be desired, and scenarist Philip Dunne's script is sometimes given to lengthy conversation.
 But these are minor flaws in an adult work, which unspectacularly and effectively does justice to a serious theme.